danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-The view has a clear background and no content, since it should not be considered to be a view per se, but rather a swipe gesture capture area that can be added to any other view.
+The view has a clear background and no content, since it should not be considered a view, but rather a swipe gesture capture area that can be added to any other view.

 It's time to add gestures.
-Since we have a `UIView`, we can do it by calling `addGestureRecognizer` on the view.
-There's only one problem. `addGestureRecognizer` requires a target and a selector, and since `SwipeGesture` is a struct, we can't use it as target or in the selector.
+Since we have a `UIView`, we can use `addGestureRecognizer`, but it requires a target and selector.
+Since `SwipeGesture` is a struct, we can't use it as a target.

 To fix this, let's define a `Coordinator` inside `SwipeGesture` and return it in `makeCoordinator`: